St. William Grant: Activism

 In 1934 he served as a delegate to the UNIA convention in Jamaica, where he was expelled from UNIA by Marcus Garvey himself for "misrepresenting the aims and objectives of the organisation".

 Remaining in Jamaica, Grant continued both to earn his living as a cook and participate in activism, this time as a labour leader.

 In May 1938 the dockworkers of the United Fruit Company were on strike.
 Bustamante and Grant were known as orators promoting and directing the strike.
 Both were arrested on 24 May, and remanded in custody by a police inspector.
 While Bustamante submitted to arrest, St. William Grant protested and was badly beaten.
 Both were charged with inciting unlawful assembly and obstructing the police, were refused bail and as a form of humiliation were stripped down to their underwear.
 The events led to further strikes and riots, until Bustamante and Grant were freed by a court on 28 May.

-According to Dr Orville Taylor, a senior lecturer at the University of the West Indies, "had it not been for St. William Grant, history might not have known Bustamante".

 Grant had a falling out with Bustamante and never became part of the Jamaica Labour Party.
 In 1947 he contested the West Kingston division for the People's National Party in the first Municipal (KSAC) elections after adult suffrage and was beaten by more than 2 to 1.
 He never resurfaced in any other political contest.
 However, in 1950 Bustamante recommended that Grant be appointed watchman at the central Housing Authority (later the Ministry of Housing) in which post he remained until his death.